changhae-kim/hmca/README.md

 List the unimolecular reactions and then the bimolecular reactions - i.e. reactant, product, reactant, product, . . . reactant 1, reactant 2, product 1, product 2, . . .

-The number of nearest neighbors is given as a function, because it can depend on the spatial arrangement of the sites in question.
+The number of nearest neighbors must be given as a function, because it can depend on the spatial arrangement of the sites in question.

     typedef double (*hmca_nn) (const int *indices, int n_species_0);